 They are a true one size fits all as the stretch level is pretty amazing.
 The fabric is soft and comfortable.
 They do slide down however from time to time just a hair.
 They absorb sweat and are fast to dry.

-I have a couple of complaints about them.
+I have a couple of issues with them.
 The main issue is that they are hand wash only.
 I am too lazy for that and often find myself going a whole week without cleaning them (gross).
 I also made the mistake of getting white (though we loved the look of the white when they were really white).
 I’ve been having some issues getting them back to pure white after wearing them to the barn all day.

 I talked to the owner and had it explained to us why you shouldn’t wash these in the washing machine.
 The UV protection can be washed out of the fabric if there is any bleach or warm water.
 They also will get caught and pulled and possibly tear if put in with anything that snags.
 They ran tests that showed that as long as you wash them in cold water by hand, the UV will not diminish.
 After 15 Machine Washes, the UV protection will diminish from 99.8% down to 99.5%.
 So as long as they are not bleached they will be fine in the wash, but the protection will diminish over time.
 Even after all the testing, the UV percentage it’s still higher than many UV shirts or sunblocks out in the market.
 So maybe I’ll start throwing mine in the cold cycle and see what happens.

-My second complaint is that they only come in 4 colors.
+Right now they only come in 4 colors.
 I’d love to have some bright purple ones…or royal blue…or hunter green or any number of other colors to go with our different polos for schooling.
 I don’t particularly dig pastels, so the sky blue and light pink will not join my closet.
 I will however be picking up a pair of these in black and maybe another white once spring rolls around.
 I cannot imagine going through a summer without them now.

 What colors would you like to see?